 All college-level courses from regionally accredited institutions of higher education will be received and applied towards the free elective requirements of associate or baccalaureate degrees as applicable.

-The Advising Center (McMullen First Floor, 406-657-2240/City College, 406-247-3019) will do an evaluation of transcripts upon receiving all transcripts for the student.
+The Advisors within Jacket Student Central at City College (247-3019) and/or Advising and Career Services Office at the University campus (657-2240) will do an evaluation of transcripts upon receiving all transcripts for the student.
 The student will be informed as to what transfer courses can be accepted toward the major and what courses must yet be completed for the degree.
 This evaluation will be processed only after an application, the admission fee, and official college transcripts are on file with the Office of Admissions and Records.